DataDog/docker-dd-agent/dogstatsd/README.md

 ## Link to other containers

 Your other containers will probably want to send data to the DogStatsD container.
-For that, you will need to add a `--link` option to your run command.
+For that, you can use Docker networks, or add a `--link` option to your run command.

 ```
 docker run  --name my_container \